-Josh is an astronomy professor at the University of California, Berkeley teaching radiative processes, high-energy astrophysics, astronomy data lab, and a graduate-level “Python for Data Science” course.
+Josh is the chair of the Astronomy Department and professor at the University of California, Berkeley teaching radiative processes, high-energy astrophysics, astronomy data lab, and a graduate-level “Python for Data Science” course.
 He has published over 300 refereed articles largely on time-domain transients events, artificial intelligence, and telescope/insight automation.
 His book on gamma-ray bursts, a technical introduction for physical scientists, was published by Princeton University Press.
 Josh has been awarded the Data-Driven Discovery prize from the Gordon and Betty Moore Foundation and the Pierce Prize from the American Astronomical Society; he is also a former Sloan Fellow, Junior Fellow at the Harvard Society, and Hertz Foundation Fellow.
 He was co-founder and CTO of Wise.io, an AI application startup, acquired by GE in 2016.

 Much of Josh's current group activities can be found at ML4Science.